 Many smartwatches have pre-installed weather apps that allow you to check the current (and future) conditions of the weather in your area.
 This feature is pretty handy in times when you can’t reach your smartphone but need to check the weather.

-In a situation where apps that perform these tasks don’t come preinstalled, you can get them in the respective app stores of your device.
+In a situation where apps that perform these tasks don’t come pre-installed, you can get them in the respective app stores of your watch.

-Modern smartwatches now come with offline maps pre-installede and although most people claim they don’t use this, it could come handy when you’re travelling or doing activities like hiking, driving, walking, cycling e.t.c.
+Modern smartwatches now come with offline maps pre-installed and although most people claim they don’t use this, it could come in handy when you’re traveling or doing activities like hiking, driving, walking, cycling e.t.c.

 Find My Phone

-The “Find My Phone” feature on many smartwatches is one of the most important features you can find on smartwatches and fitness trackers.
+The “Find My Phone” feature is one of the most important (and unique) features you can find on many smartwatches.
 It is basically a feature that can help you find your smartphone if you can’t remember where you left it or if it was misplaced/stolen.
-Great stuff is you ask me!
+A great feature to have is you ask me!

-Like in smartphones and other tech, there are cheap smartwatches and there are also expensive ones so this isn’t really much of a disadvantage if you ask me,
+Like in smartphones and other technology devices, there are always cheaper smartwatches and there are also expensive ones so this isn’t really much of a disadvantage if you ask me.

 2) Limited Battery Life